vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 > If it be so, *our God whom we serve is able to deliver us from the burning fiery furnace*, and he will deliver us out of thine hand, O king.
 But if not, be it known unto thee, O king, that *we will not serve thy gods, nor worship the golden image which thou hast set up*.
 {% ct 'Daniel 3:17-18' %}

 A very similar scenario played out in Babylon during the reign of Nebuchadnezzar.
-It also involved a universal command forcing all to worship an image, along with the death penalty for those who refused.
-Most went along, but there was a small group of friends who refused to compromise by violating God’s commandments.
-Their love for God was stronger than death {% rf 'Revelation 12:11' %}, and they chose to remain faithful to Him by the grace of God.
+It also involved a universal command forcing all to worship an image, with the death penalty for those who refused.
+Most complied, but a small group of friends refused to compromise by violating God’s commandments.
+Their love for God was stronger than death {% rf 'Revelation 12:11' %}, and they chose to remain faithful to Him by His grace.

+## Has the U.S. passed religious legislation before?

+In 1888, Senator Henry Blair proposed a bill that sought to establish Sunday as a national day of rest, which was fortunately defeated; nevertheless, a turning point came just four years later.
+In the landmark 1892 case *Church of the Holy Trinity v.
+United States*, the Supreme Court declared the United States a Christian nation, thereby setting a precedent that would justify future religious legislation. [^3] That same year, Congress passed legislation requiring the World’s Columbian Exposition to close on Sundays in honor of Sunday observance, a mandate endorsed by President Benjamin Harrison, who made government funding for the fair conditional on Sunday closure.
+As a result, only 101 years after the ratification of the First Amendment, which established the separation of church and state, all three branches of the United States government had effectively repudiated that principle.
+Today, many states already have “blue laws” that restrict commerce on Sundays, based on the Supreme Court's 1961 ruling in *McGowan v.
+Maryland*, which held that such laws do not violate the First Amendment.

+[^3]: This was done despite the 1797 Treaty of Tripoli--signed by President George Washington and approved by the U.S. Senate--which, in Article 11, declared that “the government of the United States is not in any sense founded upon the Christian religion.”

 ## How influential is the papacy today?

-The papacy has emerged to become the strongest religio-political power in the world.
-Almost every leading country has an official ambassador at the Vatican, including the United States.
-During Francis’ 2015 visit to the United States, President Obama personally welcomed the pope, and the White House said this was a symbol of the high level of respect America has for him.[^2] The visit also marked the first ever address by a pope to a joint session of Congress in American history.
-Besides the papacy’s political influence, its religious influence is also unparalleled, spanning  across the religious spectrum.
-For example, in 2014 Francis presided over an ecumenical worship service, attended by Orthodox, Anglican, Lutheran, Methodist, and other Christian representatives, at which he put out a call for Christian unity.[^3] According to Bible prophecy, the papacy’s influence will only increase as we approach the last days.
+The papacy has emerged as the most powerful religio-political entity in the world.
+Nearly every major country maintains an official ambassador to the Vatican, including the United States.
+During Pope Francis’ 2015 visit to the U.S., President Obama personally welcomed him, with the White House describing the event as a symbol of the high level of respect America holds for the pontiff.[^4] The visit also marked the first time in American history that a pope addressed a joint session of Congress.

+In addition to its political influence, the papacy’s religious influence is likewise unparalleled, spanning  across the religious spectrum.
+For instance, in 2014, Francis presided over an ecumenical worship service attended by representatives from the Orthodox, Anglican, Lutheran, Methodist, and other Christian traditions, during which he called for greater Christian unity.[^5] Throughout his pontificate, Francis has consistently sought to build bridges with those outside the Christian faith as well.
+Such efforts have elevated the papacy's global influence--an influence that, according to Bible prophecy, will continue to grow in the days to come.[^6]

-[^2]: Irish Daily Mail, September 23, 2015
+[^4]: *Irish Daily Mail*, September 23, 2015
-[^3]: Catholic Herald, January 27, 2014
+[^5]: *Catholic Herald*, January 27, 2014
+[^6]: Of course, there is nothing inherently wrong with unity.
+After all, Jesus teaches us to love our neighbors--even our enemies--and He prayed for unity among His disciples {% rf 'Matthew 22:39; 5:44; John 17:11' %}.
+Unity is indeed biblical, so long as it is not built on the compromise of truth as revealed in God’s Word.
+Unfortunately, this is often not the case (see ["How Can I Be Saved"](/posts/gospel/salvation.md#how-exactly-am-i-saved-from-my-sins)).

 ## How influential is the United States today?

 The United States is regarded as the world’s center of influence.
 Even though it does face challenges to its power from countries such as China and Russia, it continues to dominate the world.
 “What ultimately makes the difference between war and peace … is not good intentions, or strong words, or a grand coalition.
-It is the capability, credibility, and global reach of American hard power.”[^4] “The United States is and remains the one indispensable nation.
-That has been true for the century passed and it will be true for the century to come.”[^5] Bible prophecy is clear that the United States will continue to remain an influential world power in the last days.
+It is the capability, credibility, and global reach of American hard power.”[^7] “The United States is and remains the one indispensable nation.
+That has been true for the century passed and it will be true for the century to come.”[^8] Bible prophecy is clear that the United States will continue to remain an influential world power in the last days.

-[^4]: Senator John McCain, November 15, 2014
+[^7]: Senator John McCain, remarks upon receiving the Peace through Strength Award at the Reagan National Defense Forum, Simi Valley, CA, November 15, 2014.
-[^5]: President Barack Obama, May 28, 2014
+[^8]: Barack Obama, speech at the U.S. Military Academy, West Point, NY, May 28, 2014.

 ## What can cause a worldwide religious law to be passed?